Kitty Pryde: Powers and abilities

 Kitty is a mutant with the ability to pass through solid matter by passing her atomic particles through the spaces between the atoms of the object through which she is moving.
 In this way she and the object through which she is passing can temporarily merge without interacting, and each is unharmed when Shadowcat has finished passing through the object.
 This process is called "phasing" or quantum tunneling and it renders her almost completely intangible to physical touch.
-Shadowcat passes through objects at the same speed at which she is moving before she enters them.
-Since she is unable to breathe while inside an object, she can only continuously phase through solid objects (as when she travels underground) as long as she can hold her breath.
-However, contrary depictions of the duration of her phasing ability have been presented, such as when she has phased miles within an object.
-The use of her abilities also interferes with any electrical systems as she passes through by disrupting the flow of electrons from atom to atom, including the bio-electric systems of living bodies if she concentrates in the right way.
-This typically causes machines to malfunction or be destroyed as she phases through them, and can induce shock and unconsciousness in living beings.
+Shadowcat passes through objects at the same speed at which she is moving before entering them.
+Originally unable to breathe while inside an object, she can now phase through solid objects without needing to hold her breath such as when traveling underground or phasing buildings through the Earth’s surface.
+The use of her abilities also interferes with electrical systems by disrupting the flow of electrons from atom to atom when she passes through, including the bio-electric systems of living bodies if she concentrates in the right way.
+This typically causes machines to malfunction or be destroyed, and can induce shock and unconsciousness in living beings.

 Using her power began as an optional ability, but for a period (over ten years of published comics, approximately two years in-continuity) Kitty existed in a naturally "phased" state, and had to consciously choose to become solid.
 Kitty has returned to her original form and is normally solid and must choose to use her power.
 While phasing, she does not physically walk on surfaces, but rather interacts with the molecules of air above them, allowing her to ascend and descend, causing her to seemingly walk on air.
-While phased, she is immune to most physical attacks, and has inconsistent showings of some resistance to telepathy.
+While phased, she is immune to most physical attacks and has some resistance to telepathy as her psyche may reside in other dimensions from where she phases.
 The density of some materials (such as adamantium) can prove deleterious to her phasing, causing her to be severely disoriented or experience pain if she tries to pass through them.
 Some energy attacks also prove problematic for Kitty.
-For example, an energy blast fired by Harpoon, a member of the Marauders, caused her to lose her ability to become fully tangible for months.
-Magic and magical beings can also harm her in her phased state, as demonstrated in a battle with a N'Garai demon whose claws left no visible marks, but caused Kitty severe pain as they passed through her intangible body.
+For example an energy blast fired by Harpoon, a member of the Marauders, caused her to lose her capacity to become and stay fully tangible for months.
+Magic and magical beings can harm her in her phased state, as demonstrated in a battle with a N'Garai demon whose claws left no visible marks but caused Kitty severe pain as they passed through her intangible body.